amplience/dc-cli/docs/BUILDING_THE_CLI.md

 - [Package the CLI into executables](#building-executables)
 - [Link the CLI with NPM for local development](#npm-link)

+Alternatively, return to [README.md](../README.md) for more information on the DC CLI.

 <a name="compiling-typescript"></a>

 ### Compiling TypeScript to Javascript